Dexter087/disaster-severity-prediction/README.md

 ## Running the Full Pipeline

-### 1. Add the raw dataset
+### 1. Prepare the dataset

-Place the EM-DAT Excel file here:
+Obtain the EM-DAT disaster event export from the official source and place it at:

 ```text
 data/raw/emdat.xlsx